ddcroft73/email-service-v2/readme.md

 This file can be viewd at: [`http://0.0.0.0/8014/`](http://0.0.0.0/8014/). <br>
 Documentation on the API Schema can be found at: [`http://0.0.0.0/8014/Docs/`](http://0.0.0.0/8014/Docs/). <br>

 ### Run Service:

 - `$ git clone https://github.com/ddcroft73/email-service-v2.git`
-- `cd into da repo`
+- `$ cd intoDirectoryClonedInto`
 - `$ docker-compose up`

 ### TODO:
 - Get the Celery portion, `tasks` finalized:
-  It works fine forwhat it is, and what I need.
+  It works fine for what it is, and what I need.
 Decide if the class is worth it or just keep the function.
-- For gods sake figure out logger!!
-Like why the hell does it only ever halfway work!?
-Maybe it's got something to do with how the modules are loading as to why Only info works and not error, vice versa, and why I can't ever get it to consistently write to file!!
+- Add my own custom Logger.
+Iam seriously tired of trying to getPythons Logger to work.
+I'll use [https://github.com/ddcroft73/Responder/blob/master/logger_class.py](one) I made a while back.
+Or variation thereof.
+- write to file!!
 - Build the Info Web Page.
 - Make sure the error handling is up to snuff.
 As is I really only know about `try: except:`.
 - Make the tests hard core.
 I currently only have one that fires requests at the endpoint.